Last Updated on by

 Like its other offerings, Schrade spares no effort and materials to make the SCHF45 Leroy Fixed Blade Bowie Knife a great camper’s knife with superior functional and aesthetic qualities.

-The SCHF45 Leroy Fixed Blade Bowie Knife is forged from a solid slab of 8Cr13MoV high carbon stainless steel.
+The SCHF45 Leroy Fixed Blade Bowie Knife is forged from a solid slab of 8Cr13MoV high-carbon steel.
 With a massive thickness of 5mm, this stainless steel blade is exceptionally strong and rugged to withstand any challenge in your many wilderness survival travels.

-8Cr13MoV high carbon stainless steel is a strong Chinese stainless steel comparable in hardness, strength, edge retention, and corrosion resistance to 440B, AUS-8, and AICHI stainless steels.
+8Cr13MoV high carbon stainless steel is a strong Chinese stainless steel comparable in hardness, strength, edge retention, and anti-corrosion coating to 440B, AUS-8, and AICHI stainless steels.
 The only difference between the 8Cr13MoV and the others is that it has a lower edge holding ability, but it compensates by being easier to sharpen.

 The SCHF45 features the iconic clip point design of the bowie knife.
 The clip point offers maximum penetration during piercing and thrusting, making it a perfect survival weapon when you are in the wilderness.

 The blade also features a swedge which increases the angle as it tapers toward the clip point, making it a potent stabbing and piercing tool.
 Additionally, the blade has a slight compound bevel and deep, hollow-grind which makes maintenance and sharpening easy.
 To reduce finger-slippage, the spine of the blade has thirteen notches, known as jimping cut into the thumb-ramp at the top of the handle.